rodmarkun/StudyCraft/README.md

 ### Using an installer

-Click here to download the latest release.
+You can download an installer in the [Releases](https://github.com/rodmarkun/StudyCraft/releases) page.
 StudyCraft is available on Windows, MacOS and Linux.

 ### Building from source